Vantiq/vantiq-extension-sources/objectRecognitionSource/README.md

     that are saved in the output directory, which is defined in the source configuration.
     *   Parameters:
         *   "operation": Required.
 Must be set to "delete".
-        *   *Only one of the following two values *MUST* be specified, or a query error will be returned.
-If both values are specified, the imageName value will be used.
-(For optimal use, only set one of these values.)*
+        *   *You should specify exactly one of the following two values.
+If neither is specified, a query error will be returned.
+If both values are specified, the imageName value will be used.*
             *   "imageName": A string value representing the name of the file to be deleted.
-If set to "all", then all images in the output directory will be deleted.
             *   "imageDate": A list containing two strings, a start date and an end date.
 All locally saved images falling between the start and end date, (inclusive), will be deleted.
 Dates must be formatted in the following
             manner: "yyyy-MM-dd--HH-mm-ss".
+                *   To select all images *before* or *after* a certain date, the "-" value can be used as one of the date strings in the list.
+For example, the following would save all dates *before* the given date:
+                    *   \["-", yourEndDate\].
+                *   To select *all files* in the output directory, one could use the following value for imageDate:
+                    *   \["-", "-"\].

 *   **Process a single frame from the camera defined in the source configuration:**
     *   Parameters: